Environment

 - Contribute to reducing GHG emissions throughout society

-GHG emissions from TBM (Scope 1 and Scope 2) in 2023 will be reduced by 54% compared to 2020, while GHG emissions in the value chain (Scope 3) will increase by 43% compared to 2020 due to the expansion of production volume and calculation scope, etc. In addition, the GHG emission reduction contribution* from sales of LIMEX products in 2023 will be 4,039 t-CO2eq.
+GHG emissions from TBM in 2024 (Scope 1 and Scope 2) were reduced by 73% compared to 2020.
+GHG emissions across the value chain (Scope 3) increased by 474% compared to 2020, due to factors such as increased production volume and expanded calculation scope.
+Furthermore, the GHG emission reduction contribution* associated with LIMEX product sales in 2024 amounted to 11,494 t-CO2eq.

-*GHG emission reduction contributions are estimated for the LIMEX business only, and do not include material circulation business.
-Calculation methods are subject to change in the future.
+*GHG Emission Reduction Contribution: Estimated total of LIMEX business and resource recycling business.
+Calculation methods may be subject to change in the future.

 GHG Emissions Reductions